MouadKH9/todo_spring/README.md

-#Todo RESTful API in Java Spring
+# Todo RESTful API in Java Spring

 ## Overview

 This is a simple RESTful api, allowing a user to manage their todos.

 ## What I have learned:
+- The Java Spring Libray:
-- This
+    - Web
-- That
+    - Data
-- Those
+    - Security
+- More in depth understanding of Java EE.
+- A better grasp of the RESTful architecture.
 ## Usage Guide:

 You can see a detailed documentation for each endpoint [here](https://documenter.getpostman.com/view/5598651/S17jWBiW)